 15768000 is in second, which is equal to 1 year.

-Note, you must communicate with the webserver at least once so that your websites will be added in the HSTS preload list.
+Note, you must communicate with the webserver at least once so that your websites will be added to the HSTS preload list.

 Browser Supporting HSTS